 Philippine tricycles are currently banned in San Vicente, but motorcycles remain the main mode of land transportation, so much so that in Port Barton you can ﬁnd plenty of spots that loan motorcycles to tourists, mostly backpackers, who are looking for a way around.
 “In Puerto Princesa, there are a lot of motorcycle rentals but no tours.
 In my opinion, it’s actually dangerous to loan motorcycles [to just anyone] and you’re not even showcasing anything.

 My point is to showcase San Vicente.
 Not even Palawan, just San Vicente.
 So right now, the Urals are like an investment; I use my Urals to open up San Vicente to potential investors.
 I want them to see what it’s about.”

 And for that, there was no place much better than Long Beach, where the sky looked near pastel and the empty shore was ripe for a drive.
 There we were: four Urals in a row, pushing limits, egging each other on and making circles upon circles they called them donuts in the sand.
 If riders ever got tired, I knew then for certain that it was never during the ride.
 The sun seemed to set faster than usual that day, matching our speed, and before we knew it, it was time to go home.
 And like most travels, this one ended at the airport, even if it didn’t have the capacity to ﬂy us out.

-Note: The San Vicente Airport officially opened in June 2017 and continues to receive flights to and from Puerto Princesa, Busuanga, and Clark.
+NOTE: The San Vicente Airport officially opened in June 2017 and has continued to receive flights to and from Puerto Princesa, Busuanga, and Clark.